 All species within the snapper grouper fishery, except those with regulatory closures, may be harvested by anglers that are selected to participate on the selected vessels under the selected captains.
 However, an exemption will be made for red snapper to allow for harvest outside of the federal fishing season.
 Harvest of red snapper outside of the federal season would require an Exempted Fishing Permit (see section below).
 The federal snapper grouper complex includes the following harvestable species: Greater amberjack, lesser amberjack, black grouper, coney grouper, gag grouper, graysby grouper, misty grouper, red grouper, red hind grouper, rock hind grouper, scamp grouper, snowy grouper, wreckfish, yellowedge grouper, yellowfin grouper, yellowmouth grouper, cottonwick grunt, margate grunt, sailors choice grunt, tomtate grunt, white grunt, hogfish, almaco jack, bar jack, jolthead porgy, knobbed porgy, longspine porgy, red porgy, saucereye porgy, scup porgy, whitebone porgy, banded rudderfish, bank sea bass, black sea bass, rock sea bass, blackfin snapper, cubera snapper, gray snapper, lane snapper, mutton snapper, queen snapper, red snapper, silk snapper, vermillion snapper, yellowtail snapper, blueline tilefish, golden tilefish, sand tilefish, gray triggerfish, and ocean triggerfish.
 Within the proposed program and in addition to the snapper grouper species listed above, anglers would also be able to harvest other species (e.g., Coastal Migratory Pelagics, dolphinfish, etc.) within the current South Atlantic regulatory limits.
-Should a regulatory closure occur for any species (other than red snapper), participants will be prohibited to harvest those species.
+Should a previously scheduled regulatory closure occur for any species (other than red snapper), participants will be prohibited from harvesting those species.
+Should new regulations for species in the snapper grouper complex be put in place after submission of this proposal, FWC will modify this the EFP request to include those species.
 No additional impacts on the environment, including impacts on fisheries, marine mammals, threatened or endangered species, and essential fish habitat is expected.

-As highlighted above, up to 5 private and 5 charter vessels will be able to participate in the Study Fleet per quarter (i.e., 3-month time period), with up to 3 trips per quarter.
-During each Study Fleet trip, anglers will be able to retain the vessel limit of up to 60 red snapper per vessel while anglers are trying to obtain the 15-fish snapper grouper aggregated bag limit.
-Based on the possible 5 private vessels fishing each quarter taking up to three trips per quarter, a maximum of 900 red snapper may be taken each quarter.
-Therefore, up to 3600 red snapper may be taken annually by the private recreational Study Fleet.
-Likewise, the maximum number of red snapper that could be taken by the possible 5 for-hire vessels fishing each quarter is a maximum of 900.
-Similarly, up to 3600 red snapper may be taken annually across the for-hire Study Fleet.
-Thus, this project may result in a maximum of 7200 red snapper taken per year from these two study fleets (Table 3).
-However, it is also likely that not all fishing trips will result in each vessel landing 60 red snapper.
+As highlighted above, up to six private vessels, six charter for-hire vessels, and one headboat vessel will be able to participate in the Study Fleet per quarter (i.e., 3-month time period), with up to four trips per quarter.
+During each Study Fleet trip, anglers will be able to retain the vessel limit of up to 24 red snapper per private/charter for-hire vessel or up to 36 red snapper per headboat vessel while anglers are trying to obtain the 10-fish snapper grouper aggregated bag limit.
+Based on the possible six private vessels fishing each quarter taking up to four trips per quarter, a maximum of 576 red snapper may be taken each quarter.
+Therefore, up to 2,304 red snapper may be taken annually by the private recreational Study Fleet.
+Likewise, the maximum number of red snapper that could be taken by the possible six charter for-hire vessels fishing each quarter is a maximum of 576.
+Similarly, up to 2,304 red snapper may be taken annually across the charter for-hire Study Fleet.
+Based on one headboat vessel fishing each quarter taking up to four trips per quarter, a maximum of 144 red snapper may be taken each quarter.
+As such, a maximum of 576 red snapper may be taken annually by the headboat Study Fleet.
+Thus, this project may result in a maximum of 5,184 red snapper taken per year from these three study fleets (Table 3).
+However, it is also likely that not all fishing trips will result in each vessel landing the red snapper vessel limit.